2025 Summer Season Concerts at Grazhda

 The Grazhda is located on Rt.
 23A in Jewett, N.Y., 5 miles west of the town of Hunter and 2 miles east of Lexington.

 Music and Art Center of Greene County, Inc. is a non-profit organization.
-MACGC is supported by funding from the Self Reliance New York Federal Credit Union, Greene County Council on the Arts, Peter Kellogg Trust, private donations, memberships, and admissions.
+MACGC is supported by funding from the Self Reliance New York Federal Credit Union, Greene County Cultural Fund, Peter Kellogg Trust, private donations, memberships, and admissions.

 Scroll to Top